 We call an algorithm intended to control the behaviour of a machine, a program.
 In other words, we reserve the name program for those algorithms that are intended for mechanical execution.
-In the general notion of algorithm we have only required that the repertoire should be "well-understood", without bothering how this understanding is established: if a composer indicates "Andante" (= "going") for a composition in three-four time, he may do so, because, remarkably enough, we may expect this indication to be somehow meaningful for the player.
-In the case of a machine, the situation is drastically different for a machine is a finite piece of equipment which by its very construction has associated with it a finite, very well defined repertoire and whenever it is fed with a program it shall behave exactly as prescribed.
+In the general notion of an algorithm we have only required that the repertoire should be "well-understood", without bothering how this understanding is established: if a composer indicates "Andante" (= "going") for a composition in three-four time, he may do so, because, remarkably enough, we may expect this indication to be somehow meaningful even for a player with two legs.
+In the case of a machine, the situation is drastically different, for a machine is a finite piece of equipment which, by its very construction, has associated with it a finite, very well defined repertoire and whenever it is fed with a program it shall behave exactly as prescribed.